apility/netflex-newsletter-foundation/README.md

 This will copy templates, layouts and components to `resources/views/vendor/netflex-newsletter-foundation`

 ## Extending
-To implement your own components, you may reuse the existing anonymous base components with the `nnf::` prefix when using a component from your project, in example `<x-nnf::default-content />`
+To implement your own components, you may reuse the existing anonymous base components with the `netflex-newsletter-foundation::` prefix when using a component from your project, in example `<x-netflex-newsletter-foundation::default-content />`
-For using class components, use `x-nff-` , in example `<x-nnf-image />`
+For using class components, use `x-netflex-newsletter-foundation-` , in example `<x-netflex-newsletter-foundation-image />`